TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/50 - Philippians/Philippians 1/Philippians 1.14.md

 ---

-and that most of the brethren in the Lord, being confident through my bonds, are more abundantly bold to speak the word of God without fear.
+and that most of the brothers in the Lord, being confident through my bonds, are more abundantly bold to speak the word of God without fear.